 Confronting Normal with Cindy and Renae where they had a lot of questions of teaching children to live loved if they aren’t part of a Sunday school class.
 Here’s a quote they featured on their website: “I think a lot of (parenting) is being sensitive to what God is doing and aware that you’ve got a little child here who is hopefully learning to find Jesus as a real presence in the universe and not just the end of a theological construct.”

 We Didn’t Talk About It.
 This site just posted an audio version of the story I told for the Ventura County Storytellers Project last March.
-It’s about the earliest days of Sara and my relationship.
+It’s about the earliest days of Sara’s and my relationship.
 You can see the video version here.

 The TEDx talk.
 I know many of you are waiting for the video of my TEDx talk at Abilene Christian University last month, entitled “Differences Do Not Make Us Enemies.”
 It will still be another four-to-six weeks until those videos go up.
-I’m sorry it take so long, but I will let you know on this blog when it does.
+I’m sorry it is taking so long, but I will let you know on this blog when it does.
 (If you’re not subscribed to this blog, you can do so in the box at the top right of this page.)

 I’ve got three projects I’m involved with now.
 One is drawn from my days working with BridgeBuilders called The Language of Healing, which I talked about above in my return to Dallas.

 I’ve also begun work on a new novel that I’ve been carrying in my heart since before The Shack.
 It is a bit of a supernatural story of transformation, but in a very different context.
-And this one will take awhile, but I am loving every moment I get to work on it.
+And this one will take a while, but I am loving every moment I get to work on it.